drym-org/qi/abe/labor-anonymized.md

 * The unused let/flow and let/switch macros were removed
 * The organization of some tests was improved
 * The performance of any?, all?, and none? were significantly improved
+* The first library extending Qi functionality was written
 * There was a suggestion to create a wiki for Qi
 * The wiki was created
 * A Developer's Guide containing developer documentation was written